ryanlyang/PracticeTagging/README.md

 ## Data Set Contents

 The ATLAS Top Tagging Open Dataset consists of two pieces.
 The first is a **nominal** dataset used for the training and evaluation of top taggers.
 The directories named `train` and `test` contain HDF5 files that make up the training and testing datasets respecitvely.
 These sets together make the nominal dataset.
 The second piece is a suite of datasets that can be used to estimate the systematic uncertainties produced by a top tagger.
-See the table below for a list of the systematic uncertainties and the datasets that are used to estimate them.
+These datasets are produced with a **systematic variation** that slightly modifies the kinematic properties of the jet kinematics within a given systematic uncertainty.
+The differences between a tagger's performance on the nominal and the systematic varied datasets can be used to estimate the systematic uncertainties produced by the tagger.
+See the table below for a list of the systematic uncertainties and the datasets that are used to estimate them, and the README and scripts contained in the directory `systematics` for instructions on how to use the datasets.

 | Systematic Uncertainty      | Description                                               | Datasets                                    |
 |-----------------------------|-----------------------------------------------------------|---------------------------------------------|